javascript-tutorial/en.javascript.info/5-network/12-server-sent-events/article.md

 [codetabs src="eventsource"]

 ## Summary

-The `EventSource` object communicates with the server.
-It establishes a persistent connection and allows the server to send messages over it.
+`EventSource` object automatically establishes a persistent connection and allows the server to send messages over it.

 It offers:
 - Automatic reconnect, with tunable `retry` timeout.
-- Message ids to resume events, the last identifier is sent in `Last-Event-ID` header.
+- Message ids to resume events, the last received identifier is sent in `Last-Event-ID` header upon reconnection.
 - The current state is in the `readyState` property.

-That makes `EventSource` a viable alternative to `WebSocket`, as it's more low-level and lacks these features.
+That makes `EventSource` a viable alternative to `WebSocket`, as it's more low-level and lacks such built-in features (though they can be implemented).

 In many real-life applications, the power of `EventSource` is just enough.